PUBLIC SERVICE ANNOUNCEMENT

 August 29, 2014

-Last year during September and October London Health Sciences Centre (LHSC) treated patients injured in over 78 severe motor vehicle collisions.
-Children’s Hospital’s emergency department treated 15 per cent of those injured.
+Last year during September and October London Health Sciences Centre (LHSC) treated patients injured in over 78 severe motor vehicle collisions, 15 per cent of those injured were children.
 “All motorists need to safely share the road with school buses, pedestrians and bicyclists,” says Jane Harrington, injury prevention specialist, LHSC.
 “It is everyone’s responsibility to keep children safe as they travel to and from school.”

 Harrington recommends that parents remind their children to stop, look and listen every time they cross the street.
 Parents should also be good role models by walking with their children to school and demonstrating safe pedestrian practices – crossing only at intersections, stop signs and crosswalks.